Manzidallas/OmniPlay/README.md

-# OmniPlay

-# Omni Play: Your Smart, Stunning, and Seamless Media Hub for Every Platform
+# OmniPlay: Your Smart, Stunning, and Seamless Media Hub for Every Platform

 Unleash the full potential of your media library with Omni Play, the cutting-edge video player meticulously crafted for Windows, macOS, and Linux.
 Breaking free from platform limitations, Omni Play delivers the robust, feature-rich playback you demand, all wrapped in a breathtakingly modern and intuitive user interface.

 Experience media without boundaries.
 Omni Play isn't just a player; it's your intelligent, cross-platform command center for all your videos.
 Say goodbye to fragmented libraries and manual chores.
 We've integrated state-of-the-art Artificial Intelligence to automatically perfect your metadata and intuitively organize your vast collection, ensuring effortless discovery and a consistently brilliant viewing experience, no matter your operating system.